 5. How do you properly thank donors after receiving a matched donation?

-Since matching gifts can require donors to take that extra step to contact their employer, make sure you acknowledge the time and effort donors have taken to secure more support for your organization.
+Unless they’re sent through auto-submission, matching gifts require donors to take extra steps to contact their employer and fill out the necessary paperwork.
+Make sure you acknowledge the time and effort donors have taken to secure more support for your organization.

-- eCards.
-Sick of the traditional donor thank-you letter format? eCards are an easy, memorable, and low-cost way to show your appreciation for donors.
+• eCards. eCards are an easy, memorable, and low-cost way to show your appreciation for donors.
 You can even customize your eCards to your cause and the time of year.
 For example, animal shelters may want to send holiday-themed eCards in December that feature images of animals playing in the snow.
-Work with an eCard software provider that offers different sharing options and performance tracking so you can determine how effective your eCards are.
+Work with an eCard software provider that offers performance tracking and email and social media sharing options so you can determine your eCards’ effectiveness.

-- Phone calls.
-Make your donor appreciation outreach more personal with a phone call.
-Consider hosting a thank-a-thon where volunteers call donors who’ve had their donations matched.
-You can write a basic script so people know to thank donors for their contributions and for going the extra mile to get their gifts matched by their employers.
+• Phone calls.
+Make your donor appreciation outreach more personal with phone calls.
+Get in touch with many of your donors at one time by hosting a thank-a-thon where volunteers call supporters who’ve had their donations matched.
+Write a basic script so volunteers can quickly and professionally thank donors for their contributions and for going the extra mile to get their gifts matched by their employers.

-- Video.
+• Video.
 Video is one of the most engaging ways to convey information and emotion in a digestible manner.
-Try thanking your donors via video to capture their attention.
-Gather your staff or beneficiaries to create a matching gift-specific video that thanks donors for helping your organization dramatically increase its donation revenue.
+Gather your staff or beneficiaries to create a matching gift-specific video that thanks donors for helping your organization increase its donation revenue through gift matches.

-- Thank-you gifts.
-These donors have helped grant you matching gifts.
-Why not provide them with some gifts of their own?
+• Thank-you gifts.
+Why not provide your matching gift donors with some gifts of their own?
 Sending donors a small gift shows that you appreciate the impact they’ve made and can motivate them to give again.
 Consider sending branded items they can use to show off their support for your nonprofit, including t-shirts, hats, and tote bags.

-- Event.
-To celebrate your donors, consider hosting an event.
+• Event.
+To celebrate your donors, host an appreciation event.
 This event can either be for all your donors or just for those who’ve had their donations matched.
-Make it a night to remember with a keynote speaker such as a beneficiary or board member who can speak to the impact of your organization.
+Make it a night to remember with a keynote speaker such as a beneficiary or board member who can discuss the impact your organization has made with the help of your donors.
 Treat your donors to a night of music, food, and fun to thank them for their support.

 Matching gifts can double or triple your donation revenue, which allows your organization to help more beneficiaries and carry out its mission.
 Make sure the donors who make this impact possible feel appreciated for their contributions.